A New Key Establishment Protocol and its Application in Pay-TV Systems: Application in Pay-TV Systems

-The random number $r$ is input to the CA components at the head-end in the application of the new protocol instead of the shared secret $K$ in the application of Protocol~\ref{P1}.
+The random number $r$ is input to the CA components at the head-end instead of the shared secret $K$ in Fig.~\ref{fig:1}.
 Next, the CA components include $r$ in an ECM instead of $K$ and distribute the ECM to the CA clients.
-The confidentiality of $r$ can be protected with a method as used for protecting the confidentiality of $K$ in legacy CA systems (a legacy CA system is a CA system as described in Section~\ref{sec:casystem}).
+The confidentiality and authenticity of $r$ can be protected with the same methods as used for protecting the confidentiality and authenticity of $K$ in a legacy CA system.
 After receiving the ECM, the CA clients of authorized decoders derive $r$ from the ECM.
-Next, the CA client associated with chip $B$ performs Step~\ref{P2CC2} and passes the value $e_{LK_B}(r)$ to $B$ in Step~\ref{P2CC3}.
+Next, the CA client associated with chip $B$ performs Step~\ref{CC2} and passes the value $e_{LK_B}(r)$ to $B$ in Step~\ref{CC3}.

-Recall from Section~\ref{sec:h} that the bit-length of $r$ can be equal to the bit-length of $K$.
-As a result, Protocol~\ref{P1} and the new protocol use a comparable amount of bandwidth for sending CA messages.
-With respect to computational requirements, the main difference is that each control word is derived using a cryptographic hash function in the new protocol.
-However, in practice the time it takes to perform such an operation is small compared to the 5 to 10 seconds it takes to update a control word.

-As in Protocol~\ref{P1}, it is also possible to use a simpler variant of the new protocol in which $LK_B$ and Phase II are not used, and in which a value $S_{SK_A}(B, E_{PK_B}(r))$ is generated for each authorized $B$ and distributed to $B$ in Phase I. Such a variant offers a different trade-off between bandwidth usage of CA messages, computational requirements in a decoder and security against control word re-distribution attacks.
-Compared to Protocol~\ref{P2}, the main drawback of such a variant is that the CA client and the chip of an authorized decoder need to perform public-key operations for every control word.